 - 1) Current licensure restriction, censure or revocation; - 2) Health Insurance Portability and Accountability Act (HIPAA) violation; - 3) Non-discrimination claims against you/your organization; - 4) Claims/violations which compromised the health and well-being of our clients; - 5) Claims/violations regarding an illegal act; - 6) Misappropriations of funds; - 7) Fraud of any kind.

 TAB 5 Cost Analysis and Budget for Primary Services:

-- Provide a detailed narrative explanation for all costs associated with the provisions of the requested services should you be selected. - 2) Include a budget that supports the narrative explanation (see Appendix 1). - 3) Include start-up costs if any.
+- 1) Provide a detailed explanation for all costs associated with the provisions of the requested services should you be selected. - 2) Include start-up costs if any.